 “The #metoo movement is for women to gain fame; now, everyone is suddenly a victim.”

 I know a lot of people who want to be famous, but I’m a teenager, and even I know that nobody wants to be famous for being a victim.
 I doubt there’s anyone who wants to be victim-blamed and degraded, but what do I know, right?

 Tell me again about how you believe women aren’t oppressed and have it all.

 The things you see online and hear from people can truly leave an impression, especially with younger girls and boys.
 All this bigotry is only going to amount to victims unable to cope with their trauma, how much more pain do you think one has to be in?
 Are you not man enough if you couldn’t fight off the predator?
 Are you not a dignified woman anymore if someone violates you?

-In 2018, let’s not contribute to someone’s suffering by minimising the existence of victims and let’s be especially careful with what we say on social media regarding them.
+In 2018, let’s not contribute to someone’s suffering by minimizing the existence of victims, and let’s be especially careful with what we say on social media regarding them.